grncdr/node-any-db/packages/any-db-mysql/README.md

-The connections and queries this package creates inherit from the constructor functions in `require('mysql')`, so any methods that `mysql` supports beyond those [specified by Any-DB][Connection] are also available to you.
+The connections and queries this package creates inherit from the constructor functions in `require('mysql')`, so any methods that `mysql` supports beyond those [specified by Any-DB][connection] are also available to you.

-Keep in mind that these methods will *not* necessarily work with other backends.
+Keep in mind that these methods will _not_ necessarily work with other backends.

 ## Install